Parliament: Proceedings begin in Rajya Sabha, Nirmala Sitharaman to reply on Union Budget

 9.11 am: RJD MP Manoj Kumar Jha has gives Zero Hour Notice in Rajya Sabha over “alleged fudging and manipulation of Covid-19 testing data in Bihar”, reports ANI.

 9.09 am: Rajya Sabha proceedings begin.
 Union Finance Minister Nirmala Sitharaman is expected to reply in the House on the discussion on Union Budget, reports ANI.
+She will speak at 2 pm, The Hindu reports.

 Here are the top updates from Thursday